Zack Kassian: Trade to Montreal

 On July 1, 2015, Kassian and a 5th-round selection in the 2016 NHL Entry Draft were traded to the Montreal Canadiens in exchange for Brandon Prust.

-On October 4, 2015, Kassian was involved in a car accident on a non-practice day, suffering a broken nose and a fractured left foot.
+On October 4, he was involved in a car accident on a non-practice day, suffering a broken nose and a fractured left foot.
 Kassian was not the driver of the car, however he was under the influence.
 This resulted in Kassian being suspended without pay and sent to the NHL's substance abuse program.

-On December 15, 2015, after successfully completing the substance abuse program, the NHL announced Kassian's return from suspension.
+On December 15, after completing the substance abuse program, the NHL announced Kassian's return from suspension.
 However, only a few hours after the announcement, the Canadiens put him on waivers.

-On December 26, 2015, Kassian was told to not report to the St. John's IceCaps by the Montreal Canadiens.
+On December 26, Kassian was told to not report to the St. John's IceCaps by the Montreal Canadiens.

 Edmonton Oilers

 On December 28, 2015, Kassian was traded from the Montreal Canadiens to the Edmonton Oilers for goaltender Ben Scrivens.
 Kassian scored his first goal as an Oiler against the Tampa Bay Lightning on the road on January 19, 2016.

 On June 26, 2017, Kassian signed a three-year deal worth a reported $5.85 million.

-On January 29, 2020, Kassian signed four-year contract extension worth $12.8 million with an annual salary of $3.2 million.
+On January 29, 2020, Kassian signed a four-year contract extension worth $12.8 million with an annual salary of $3.2 million.

 On February 14, 2020, NHL's Department of Player Safety announced Kassian had been suspended for seven games for kicking Erik Černák of the Tampa Bay Lightning, and had to forfeit $166,463.43 in salary.
-The suspension was the fourth of Kassian's NHL career, and came one month after he was suspended two games for an altercation with Calgary Flames player Matthew Tkachuk, for violating rule 46.2 of the NHL rule book as an aggressor when he dropped his gloves.
+The suspension was the fourth of Kassian's NHL career and came one month after he was suspended two games for an altercation with Calgary Flames player Matthew Tkachuk, for violating rule 46.2 of the NHL rule book as an aggressor when he dropped his gloves.

 Arizona Coyotes

-On July 7, 2022, Kassian was sent to the Arizona Coyotes along with Edmonton's 29th pick in the 2022 NHL Entry Draft, a second-round pick in 2024, and a third round pick in 2025, in exchange for Arizona's 32nd overall pick in the 2022 Draft.
+On July 7, 2022, Kassian was sent to the Arizona Coyotes along with Edmonton's first-round pick (29th overall) in the 2022 NHL Entry Draft, a second-round pick in 2024, and a third-round pick in 2025, in exchange for Arizona's 32nd overall pick in the 2022 Draft.

+In the following 2022–23 season, Kassian was primarily used in a fourth-line checking role, posting a career-low two points through 51 regular season games.
+On June 20, 2023, Kassian was placed on unconditional waivers by the Coyotes and was bought out from the remaining year of his contract and released to become a free agent the following day.

+Retirement from NHL

+On September 1, 2023, Kassian accepted an invitation to attend the Anaheim Ducks' 2023 training camp on a professional tryout contract (PTO).
+On October 8, the Ducks released Kassian from his professional tryout contract, and on October 26, Kassian announced his retirement from NHL play after 12 seasons.

+Sparta Praha

+On January 28, 2024, Kassian was signed by HC Sparta Praha of the Czech Extraliga (ELH) for the remainder of 2023–24 season.